 First, you should consider the most common reasons that might be causing your discomfort.

 If you experience stomach cramps after meals, assess your portion size.
 If accompanied by bloating or a feeling of fullness - the cramp-like discomfort could be caused by eating too much at once – therefore over-filling your stomach.

 Portion sizes are often much smaller than you’d think.
 With some foods, it’s easy to consume double or even triple the recommended amount.
 This counts with healthy foods, too.

-For example, half a pepper, half an avocado, 1 tablespoon of raisins and 1 slice of pineapple each constitute a whole portion of fruit or vegetables.
+For example, half a pepper, half an avocado, one tablespoon of raisins and one slice of pineapple each constitute a whole portion of fruit or vegetables.

 Trapped wind is a common cause of stomach cramps after eating and can be seriously uncomfortable or even painful.

-Eating too quickly leads to trapped wind, as we swallow air along with mouthfuls of food.
-It can also lead to indigestion.
-Remember - chewing is the first step in the digestive process, so chew each mouthful properly.The correct number of chews is different for everyone, but some studies have indicated a positive effect on appetite and digestion with 40 chews per mouthful!6
+Eating too quickly leads to trapped wind, as we swallow air along with mouthfuls of food..
+Remember - chewing is the first step in the digestive process, so chew each mouthful properly otherwise it may also lead to indigestion.